hms-dbmi/dseqr.docs/content/docs/drugs/plot-perturbation.md

 ---
-title: "Perturbation As Query"
+title: "Perturbation Plot"
 description: ""
-lead: ""
+lead: "View the predicted effect of a perturbation on the query genes."
 date: 2020-11-16T13:59:39+01:00
 lastmod: 2020-11-16T13:59:39+01:00
 draft: false